tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/快速入门_intl_en.md

         }
     }
 });
-// Set the job status callback where you can view the job progress cosxmlUploadTask.setTransferStateListener(new TransferStateListener() {
+// Set the job status callback to view the job progress cosxmlUploadTask.setTransferStateListener(new TransferStateListener() {
     @Override
     public void onStateChanged(TransferState state) {